 04 of 28

-In the depths of winter, National Homemade Soup Day is the perfect holiday for a chilly day's lunch or dinner.
+In the depths of winter, National Homemade Soup Day is the perfect holiday for a warming meal.
 If you're going to take the time to make some homemade soup, double the recipe and freeze half, or throw a soup party.
-Freeze your soup in small containers for individual portions ideal to grab for lunch or in a big container for the whole family.Continue to 5 of 28 below.
+Freeze soup in small containers for individual portions ideal to grab for lunch or in a big container for the whole family.Continue to 5 of 28 below.

 05 of 28

 Nutella, the world's most beloved chocolate spread, was invented during World War II when cocoa was hard to find.
 In a stroke of genius, Pietro Ferrero, the creator of Nutella, added sugar and hazelnut paste to what little cocoa he had to stretch out the supply.
-Although cocoa is easy to find today, Nutella remains one of the world's most popular spreads.
-Enjoy it smeared on toast, folded up in crepes, incorporated into chocolate desserts, and definitely with a cup of hot chocolate.
+In celebration of World Nutella Day, enjoy it smeared on toast, folded up in crepes, or incorporated into chocolate desserts.

 06 of 28